Welcome to today's edition of the Rush 24-7 podcast.

 This guy actually seems fragile.

-He is expecting not to be teased about th what are the editorial cartoonists gonna do with this now.
+He is expecting not to be teased about what are the editorial cartoonists going to do with this now.

-Some of some of them will that you know you were wrong yesterday, and you're gonna be wrong today.
+You know, you were wrong yesterday, and you're going to be wrong today.

-I bet you yesterday that this Tehran Holocaust didn't happen convention would blossom and uh and and and leave uh Iran, and it has.
+I bet you yesterday that this Tehran Holocaust didn't happen convention would blossom and leave Iran, and it has.

 People seriously debating this now in little, you know, little oddball corners of the world.